logo

 The compilation with MinGW is a bit more complicated.

-First step: install MingW.
+First step: install MinGW.
 This is straight forward.
 Read the corresponding MingGW documentation.

 Second step: Installation of wxWidgets